nicola-masarone/lpc1769-projects/lpc1769_7seg/README.md

 ## Used material
 * Development board for LPC1769 with expansion connectors
 * USB cable for connection to PC
-* Development station with LPCXpresso
+* Development station with MCUXpresso
 * Software project lpc1769_7seg
 * 1 breadboard
 * 7-segment 2-digit display